 A study of the British novel from the beginning of the modern form of the novel in the eighteenth century through contemporary works.
-Prerequisite: Grade of "C-" or better in EN 200.
+Prerequisite: Grade of "C-" or better in at least one 200-level English course.

 EN 325 The American Novel (Infrequent)